Dreamcast

-The Dreamcast was developed by an internal Sega team led by Hideki Sato.
+A team led by Hideki Sato began developing the Dreamcast in 1997.
 In contrast to the expensive hardware of the unsuccessful Saturn, the Dreamcast was designed to reduce costs with off-the-shelf components, including a Hitachi SH-4 CPU and an NEC PowerVR2 GPU.
-Sega used the GD-ROM media format to avoid the expenses of DVD-ROM technology and a custom version of the Windows CE operating system to make porting PC games easy.
+Sega used the GD-ROM disc format to avoid the expense of DVD licensing.
+To speed game development, the console could run a custom version of Windows CE for easier PC game porting and shared hardware with Sega's NAOMI system board, enabling authentic arcade game conversions.
 The Dreamcast was the first console to include a built-in modular modem for internet access and online play.

-The Dreamcast was released to a subdued reception in Japan, but had a successful US launch backed by a large marketing campaign.
-However, interest steadily declined as Sony built anticipation for the PlayStation 2.
-Dreamcast sales did not meet Sega's expectations after several price cuts, and the company suffered significant financial losses.
+Though its Japanese release was beset by supply problems, the Dreamcast had a successful US launch backed by a large marketing campaign.
+However, sales steadily declined as Sony built anticipation for the PlayStation 2.
+Dreamcast sales did not meet Sega's expectations, and attempts to renew interest through price cuts caused significant financial losses.
 After a change in leadership, Sega discontinued the Dreamcast on March 31, 2001, withdrew from the console business, and restructured itself as a third-party developer.
-9.13 million Dreamcast units were sold worldwide.
-Its bestselling game was Sonic Adventure (1998), the first 3D game in Sega's Sonic the Hedgehog franchise, which sold 2.5 million copies.
+A total of 9.13 million Dreamcast units were sold worldwide and over 600 games were produced.
+Its bestselling game, Sonic Adventure (1998)—the first 3D game in Sega's Sonic the Hedgehog series—sold 2.5 million copies.

-Despite its short lifespan and limited third-party support, reviewers have celebrated the Dreamcast as one of the greatest consoles.
+The Dreamcast's commercial failure has been attributed to several factors, including competition from the PlayStation 2, limited third-party support, and the earlier failures of the 32X and Saturn having tarnished Sega's reputation.
+In retrospect, reviewers have celebrated the Dreamcast as one of the greatest consoles.
 It is considered ahead of its time for pioneering concepts such as online play and downloadable content.
-Many Dreamcast games are regarded as innovative, including Sonic Adventure, Crazy Taxi (1999), Shenmue (1999), Jet Set Radio (2000), Phantasy Star Online (2000), and high-quality ports from Sega's NAOMI arcade system board.
+Many Dreamcast games are regarded as innovative, including Sonic Adventure, Crazy Taxi (1999), Shenmue (1999), Jet Set Radio (2000), and Phantasy Star Online (2000).
+The Dreamcast remains popular in the video game homebrew community, which has developed private servers to preserve its online functions and unofficial Dreamcast software.